haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 Communication is important to me - so I was bothered that my cherished server wasn't using its words.

-After multiple days of this happening in a row, I decided to get to the bottom of it.
+After multiple occurrences of this issue, I decided to get to the bottom of it.

 ### Talking to friends